Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 It may help to let your parents know that they aren’t alone in their struggle.

-Baby boomers hold an average of $28,672 in non-mortgage debt, according to a recent study, which is slightly more than what the average millennial owes.
+Baby boomers hold an average of $28,672 in non-mortgage debt, according to a recent study, slightly more than the average millennial owes.

-The next step is to decide what you’re able to provide, whether that’s money or time.
+The next step is to decide what you can provide, whether that’s money or time.

 If you have siblings, each person in your family may be able to provide something different.